klaytn/caver-java/README.md

 #### add a Repository

-Before install caver-java, You should add a jitpack repository for IPFS feature.
+To install caver-java, you should add a jitpack repository for IPFS feature.

 **maven**
 ```groovy